Personalized marketing: Use of algorithms

-Data is being generated by algorithms, and the algorithms associate preferences with the user's browsing history or personal profiles.
-Rather than discovering new facts or perspectives when one searches for news, information, or products, one will be presented with similar or adjoining concepts ("filter bubble").
+Algorithms generate data by analyzing and associating it with user preferences, such as browsing history and personal profiles.
+Rather than discovering new facts or perspectives, one will be presented with similar or adjoining concepts ("filter bubble").
 Some consider this exploitation of existing ideas rather than discovery of new ones.
 Presenting someone with only personalized content may also exclude other, unrelated news or information that might in fact be useful to the user.

-Algorithms may also be manipulated.
+Algorithms may also be flawed.
 In February 2015, Coca-Cola ran into trouble over an automated, algorithm-generated bot created for advertising purposes.
 Gawker’s editorial labs director, Adam Pash, created a Twitter bot @MeinCoke and set it up to tweet lines from Mein Kampf and then link to them with Coca-Cola’s campaign #MakeItHappy.
-The result was that for two hours, Coca-Cola’s Twitter feed was broadcasting big chunks of Adolf Hitler’s text.
+This resulted in Coca-Cola’s Twitter feed broadcasting big chunks of Adolf Hitler’s text.
 In November 2014, the New England Patriots were forced to apologize after an automatic, algorithm-generated bot was tricked into tweeting a racial slur from the official team account.

 Internet marketing

-Personalized marketing had been most practical in interactive media such as the internet.
-A web site can track a customer's interests and make suggestions for the future.
+Personalized marketing has proven most effective in interactive media, particularly on the internet.
+A website has the ability to track a customer's interests and make suggestions based on the collected data.
 Many sites help customers make choices by organizing information and prioritizing it based on the individual's liking.
 In some cases, the product itself can be customized using a configuration system.

 The business movement during Web 1.0 leveraged database technology for targeting products, ads, and services to specific users with particular profile attributes.
 The concept was supported by technologies such as BroadVision, ATG, and BEA.
 Amazon is a classic example of a company that performs "One to One Marketing" by offering users targeted offers and related products.

-Personalization is the term that later followed as a way of describing this evolution in Internet marketing.

-Advancements in data collection and IP targeting technology have enabled marketers to deploy one-to-one marketing to individual buildings or homes using an offline to online strategy, matching customers and their devices online simply by obtaining a physical mailing address.